 – Whose responsibility is it to pay for the real estate broker?

 – Whose responsibility is it to pay for governmental special assessments that arise before closing?
 What is payable after closing?
 What about homeowner or condominium association assessments?
-Are the appropriate HOA addendums completed?
+Are the appropriate association addendums completed?
 Does the contract allow time for you to review any and all applicable bylaws?

 – Does the seller know of any defects?
 Is there a disclosure form that the lawyer recommends?
 Has a written disclosure or denial of any defects been completed?

 Be aware that your lawyer may not be able to answer some of these questions before examining many public records, including court and governmental files.

 It is important that your purchase agreement be prepared or reviewed by your own lawyer before you sign to ensure the agreement covers your requirements.
 Remember that even printed form agreements are negotiable, but this requires knowledgeable and independent professional guidance.

 A real estate title is a right to partial or whole ownership to land and improvements upon the property.
 If you can prove your title against all the world and the evidence or proof of ownership is contained in proper public records and if it is for whole ownership, it is a marketable title.
 A marketable title is free from reasonable doubt.

 When purchasing a home, you should request a “marketable” title.
 Your lawyer, after proper investigation, can tell you whether the seller is able to convey such a title to you.
 No one can advise you without a proper investigation.

 A warranty deed is a conveyance of title plus some warranties or guaranties.
 The usual guaranties or warranties by the seller are: good title, freedom from encumbrance other than as excepted, possession to the buyer, and a promise to defend title.